New piece: How to Do Things with Snapshots.

 Another way of interpreting snapshots as art of a kind, implicit in the National Gallery show, invokes a different tradition entirely—the folk-art tradition.
 This view accepts that snapshot photography can’t simply be equated with high-art photography, as apparently it can’t.
 Nor is it just some demotic effusion: in some hands at least, it has to be called a humble art.
-Just as talented wielders of paintbrushes and chisels clearly exist outside the high-art traditions, there must be talented people with cameras.
+Just as talented wielders of paintbrushes and chisels clearly exist outside the high-art traditions, there must be talented people with snapshot cameras.
 That sounds persuasive, but do actual snapshots, however striking they may sometimes be, really bear comparison with the work of folk painters and sculptors?

 Snapshots as art photography (in a way still to be clarified) versus snapshots as popular or folk art: this is the great philosophical divide within the field at the moment.
 It seems rather amazing that something so fundamental is still unclear.
 What are these things, and what aesthetic value do they have?
 Plainly no one really knows.

 Snapshot photographers were tolerant